Calls integration to Chat

 SendbirdChat.connect() method and the Calls SDK is authenticated by using the

 Step 4 Log out from the Calls SDK and the Chat SDK

 To log out from the Calls SDK and the Chat SDK, create a function that handles the two SDKs together like it was to log in.

 Register push tokens

 Push notifications services allow users to receive notifications when the app is in the background.
 Before utilizing this feature, you need to register appropriate push tokens to Sendbird server.
-To turn on this feature, go to Settings > Notifications in your dashboard.
+To turn on this feature, go to Settings > Chat > Push notifications in your dashboard.